atgrubb/browserstack_assignment/README.md

 # AutomateCraigslist
-A selenium test suite written in python, triggered via github jenkins integration and parallelized in BrowserStack.
+A selenium test suite written in python, connected to jenkins and parallelized in BrowserStack.

 ## Requirements